 And save some bread to feed the small striped Bass referred to by my husband and his old friends as “schoolies”.

 Even though my summers growing up were spent at our lake house on Lake George in upstate New York, there was always something so special and unique about visiting my grandparents at their place on Cape Cod and eating the best fried clams I’ve ever had.

-I love the smell of the salty air on the Cape and remember catching Fiddler crabs on the beach as the tide went out, wanting to bring them home with me and one summer I did.
+I love the smell of the salty air on the Cape and remember catching Fiddler crabs on the beach in front of my grandparents home as the tide went out wanting to bring a few home with me… and one summer I did.